Hartford circus fire: Victims

 While many people burned to death, others died as a result of the ensuing chaos.
 Sources and investigators differ on how many people were killed and injured.
 Various people and organizations say it was 167, 168, or 169 persons (the 168 figure is usually based on official tallies that included a collection of body parts that were listed as a "victim") with official treated injury estimates running over 700 people.
 The number of actual injuries is believed to be higher than those figures, since many people were seen that day heading home in shock without seeking treatment in the city.
 It is commonly believed that the number of fatalities is higher than the estimates given, due to poorly kept residency records in rural towns, and the fact that some smaller remains were never identified or claimed.
 Additionally, free tickets had been handed out that day to many people in and around the city, some of whom appeared to eyewitnesses and circus employees to be drifters who would never have been reported missing.

 Some died from injuries sustained after leaping from the tops of the bleachers in hopes they could escape under the sides of the tent, though that method of escape ended up killing more than it saved.
 Others died after being trampled by other spectators, with some asphyxiating underneath the piles of people who fell over each other.
 Most of the dead were found in piles, some three bodies deep, at the most congested exits.
 A small number of people were found alive at the bottoms of these piles, protected by the bodies on top of them when the burning big top ultimately fell down.

-Notable survivors included; Eunice Groark, first female lieutenant governor of Connecticut, The Flying Wallendas, Charles Nelson Reilly, actor, comedian, and director; Hal Blaine, renowned drummer; and Emmett Kelly, renowned circus clown.
+Notable survivors included; Eunice Groark (first female lieutenant governor of Connecticut), The Flying Wallendas, Charles Nelson Reilly (actor, comedian, and director, who was thirteen at the time), actress Jan Miner, (best known for portraying "Madge the Manicurist" in advertising for Palmolive dishwashing detergent), drummer Hal Blaine and Emmett Kelly (renowned circus clown).
 Those who survived carried the trauma for decades.
 Seventy years after the fire, Carol Tillman Parrish, who was six at the time, said that "until this day, I can smell the stench of human flesh" as the blaze consumed its victims.